 The excellent ParentZone website continually updates information about new apps, games and all things digital so that you don't have to be the expert on everything.

 Thinkuknow gives you the latest information on popular sites, mobiles and new technology.
 It also has a Q&A page and has separate, informal, age appropriate sections.
+Home activity packs are also available to download with useful tips for Keeping your child safe online while they are off school.

 This website provides information to strengthen awareness and understanding of what digital citizenship is.
 It shares specific advice and resources on issues such as social networking and cyberbullying.